microsoft/autogen/website/docs/topics/retrieval_augmentation.md

 # Retrieval Augmentation

 Retrieval Augmented Generation (RAG) is a powerful technique that combines language models with external knowledge retrieval to improve the quality and relevance of generated responses.

-AutoGen provides a convenient way to implement RAG through the `RetrieveAssistantAgent` and `RetrieveUserProxyAgent` classes.
+One way to realize RAG in AutoGen is to construct agent chats with `RetrieveAssistantAgent` and `RetrieveUserProxyAgent` classes.

 ## Example Setup: RAG with Retrieval Augmented Agents
 The following is an example setup demonstrating how to create retrieval augmented agents in AutoGen: